Breastfeeding and Sleep Training: What You Need To Know

 - Enlist help.
 The partner, older children, grandparents, paid care providers, and others can help ease the burden of combining modern life and biologically normal sleep patterns.

 - Sleep near your baby or safely co-sleep.
 Many women report that sleeping near their baby prevents baby from becoming hysterical and very wakeful and also allows mom more sleep.
-Find safe co-sleeping tips here.
+Find tips for safe co-sleeping here.

 - This is temporary.
 As your baby grows, their needs change and sleep stretches at night do increase.
 This varies from one baby to another, but usually there are longer stretches of around six months and sleep comparable to adult sleep patterns by around two years.
 Developmental milestones, however, can cause sleep disturbances again as they grow, even for those babies that were formerly sleep trained.